Merricx/zksnake/README.md

 <!-- prettier-ignore-start -->
 > [!WARNING]
 **This library is intended to be used as proof of concept, prototyping, and educational purpose only.
-It is NOT fully tested and NOT production-ready library!**
+It is NOT fully tested and NOT formally verified!**
 <!-- prettier-ignore-end -->

 ## Proving schemes and curves